CoyCoding/SampleProblems/README.md

 These are just a random set problem descriptions and my solutions to them.
 <br />
 <br />
-Eventually I will have folders for depending on what I feel the test displays skills on. ex. array based, 2d array based, string, int <br />
+Eventually I will have folders for depending on what I feel the test displays skills on. ex. array based, 2d array based, string, int. and more index text files for each<br />

 <br />
 Test1:<br />